Traditional Handmade Leather Belts of Exceptional Quality.

 The Bronze Age: An Era of Innovation

-The first known documentation of the leather belt traces back to the Bronze Age, an era notable for technological advancements in urban civilisation, including the usage of bronze and primitive forms of writing.
+The first known documentation of belt made from leather trace back to the Bronze Age, an era notable for technological advancements in urban civilisation, including the usage of bronze and primitive forms of writing.
 The Bronze Age, starting around 3300 BC in the Middle East and slowly progressing through Europe until 1200 BC, saw the first iterations of the leather belt.

 Early Utility of Belts